skykiller30/EcoBeeFlaskApp/README.md

 # Collecting Temperature Readings from Multiple Devices
-THe purpose of the project is to collect temperature data from multiple applications across my house and place them all on 1 local dashboard
+The purpose of the project is to collect temperature data from multiple applications across my house and place them all on 1 local dashboard

 Temperature Data will be collected from
 - Google